ForwardFinancing/forwardfinancing.github.io/_posts/2017-05-26-deploying-create-react-app-to-s3.markdown

 {% endhighlight %}

-This setup adds a few milliseconds to the initial react load time as the round trip request is made to S3 for the asset manifest.
+This setup adds a few milliseconds to the initial React load time as the round trip request is made to S3 for the asset manifest.
 That request should probably be cached in higher volume production environments.